cdelacombaz/portfolio/README.md

 This website has been created following a tutorial from Traversy Media.
 I wanted to have a portfolio to show to potential employeers and also refresh and enhance my SASS skills.

-## What I have learned by doing this project

 ### The browser can’t read scss.
 We need to set up a compiler to compile it to CSS

 -   In the project folder run `npm init` to install package.json file, which is like a manifest